sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 * `data/X73525.fa`  : a [FASTA](http://en.wikipedia.org/wiki/FASTA) file containing part of the genetic code of the Salmonella bacterium.
 As discussed in lecture, this part of the genetic code is responsible from some aspects of Salmonella pathogenesis.
 * `data/3300000497...`, `data/nitrogenase..`. :genetic for the metagenome Going Beyond extension

-The first thing to do is to open up `gene_finder.py` .The file has been populated with function declarations, docstrings, and unit tests for all the functions you will need to complete the assignment.
+The first thing to do is to use the Atom text editor to open up `gene_finder.py`.
+This file has been
+populated with function declarations, docstrings, and unit tests for all the functions you will need to complete the assignment.
 Start reading through the functions declared in the file, if you do so before we have had a chance to